Complex QA and language models hybrid architectures, Survey: Solving with training

 As introduced in the "core concepts" section, training can apply to: \begin{enumerate} \item a \textbf{pretrained language model (PLM)} which is trained without supervision (unsupervised or self-supervised) mainly on large text (e.g. reddit, Wikipedia...) to discover general knowledge and logic.
-It could then be re-used and augmented with a "head" to be further trained (fine-tuned) on specific tasks (supervised training).
-It can also be trained on very large corpus of data (e.g. GPT-3.5) to uncover enough knowledge and logic to be used "as is" without additional training but oftenly some additional instructions to better align with requester expectations (e.g. ChatGPT).
-Kalyan et al (2021)~\citep{kalyanAMMUSSurveyTransformerbased2021} identifies several type of pre-training: Pretraining from Scratch (PTS), Continual Pretraining (CPT - initialization from an existing PLM), Simultaneous Pretraining (SPT - synchronized mix of general and domain-specific corpus from beginning), Task Adaptive Pretraining (TAPT - continually adapts mix of general and specific training examples), Knowledge Inherited Pretraining (KIPT~\citep{qinKnowledgeInheritancePretrained2022} - adds knowledge distillation in the process). \item \textbf{fine-tuned model} on specific task(s) in a supervised manner (each training example is provided with input and expected output solution), by re-purposing a pre-trained language model. \item adapting an existing model (PLM or fine-tuned model) to a new domain of knowledge (\textbf{domain adaptation} - e.g. COVID19 terms and facts) or to new task(s) (\textbf{knowledge transfer}) leveraging existing knowledge and logic in the model. \end{enumerate}
+It could then be re-used, optionally augmented with a "head", to be further trained (mid or post-training) on specific tasks (supervised training), on preferences (alignment), on new reasoning capabilities.
+It can also be trained on very large corpus of data to uncover enough knowledge and logic to be used "as is" without additional training but oftenly some additional instructions to better align with requester expectations (e.g. AI chatbot services). \citet{kalyanAMMUSSurveyTransformerbased2021} identify several type of pre-training: Pretraining from Scratch (PTS), Continual Pretraining (CPT - initialization from an existing PLM), Simultaneous Pretraining (SPT - synchronized mix of general and domain-specific corpus from beginning), Task Adaptive Pretraining (TAPT - continually adapts mix of general and specific training examples), Knowledge Inherited Pretraining (KIPT - adds knowledge distillation in the process). \item \textbf{fine-tuned model} on specific task(s) in a supervised manner (each training example is provided with input and expected output solution), by re-purposing a pre-trained language model. \item adapting an existing model (PLM or fine-tuned model) to a new domain of knowledge (\textbf{domain adaptation} - e.g. COVID19 terms and facts) or to new task(s) (\textbf{knowledge transfer}) leveraging existing knowledge and logic in the model. \item a distinct \textbf{mid‑training} stage (continued/skill‑targeted training) that sits between generic pre‑training and post‑training alignment: (i) \emph{CPT/DAPT/TAPT} to expand domain or task coverage with largely unlabeled corpora; (ii) \emph{retrieval‑/tool‑aware continued training} (e.g. learning \emph{when} to retrieve, \emph{how much} to retrieve, and \emph{how} to critique) to support hybrid pipelines; (iii) \emph{long‑context adaptation} to sustain multi‑document reasoning; and (iv) \emph{privacy‑/federation‑constrained adaptation} (e.g. offsite/federated recipes) for sensitive deployments (see \autoref{sec_midtraining}). \end{enumerate}